 US Independent Non-US English Language Non-European Non-English Language A Girl Walks Home Alone at Night (2014).
 Directed by Ana Lily Amirpour.
-USA.
-The Babadook (2014).
+USA The Babadook (2014).
 Directed by Jennifer Kent.
-Australia.
-Yojimbo (The Bodyguard) (1961).
+Australia Yojimbo (The Bodyguard) (1961).
 Directed by Akira Kurosawa.
-Japan.
-Elephant (2003).
+Japan Elephant (2003).
 Directed by Gus Van Sant.
-USA.
-The Piano (1993).
+USA The Piano (1993).
 Directed by Jane Campion.
-New Zealand.
-Y Tu Mama Tambien (2001).
+New Zealand Y Tu Mama Tambien (2001).
 Directed by Alfonso Cuaron.
-Mexico.
+Mexico

-7 'Through the eyes of an outsider character, the spectator can better understand the world these characters live in.'
-Discuss this claim in relation to the films you have studied.
+7 How does the filmmaker's use of cinematography affect the messages about outsiders in the films you have studied?
 You must draw comparisons between the three films you have studied in your answer.
 [35]

-8 What role do narrative techniques play in aligning the spectator with the outsider character(s)?
-Discuss this in relation to the films you have studied.
+8 Discuss how the representation of protagonists and antagonists shapes the spectator's understanding of outsiders in the films you have studied.
 You must draw comparisons between the three films you have studied in your answer.
 [35]